bitwarden/help/_articles/account/export-your-data.md

 3. Click **Export Vault** under the **Tools** side navigation
 4. Type in your master password and click **Export Vault**.
 Your browser will either automatically download the `.csv` file or prompt you to save it

+{% note %}
+Exporting your vault will not include items that belong to an organization.
+Organization admins can export their organization's vault from the web vault under the organization's admin area in the **Tools** section.
+Then click **Export Vault** under the **Tools** side navigation.
+{% endnote %}

 ## From the browser extension

 1. Open the browser extension and click the **Tools** tab